stolostron/kui-web-terminal/README.md

 ## How to run kui-web-terminal tests

 1. If you don't already have the test submodule, initialize and fetch the automated tests repo by running `git submodule update --init --recursive`
+2. `cd tests`
-2. Follow the steps in [mcm-kui-tests](https://github.com/open-cluster-management/mcm-kui-tests).
+3. Follow the steps in [mcm-kui-tests](https://github.com/open-cluster-management/mcm-kui-tests).

 ---